tigerfarm/work/book/voicemail/README.md

 https://www.twilio.com/console/runtime/functions/manage

-Click the circle icon (circle with a ‘ ‘ in the middle) to create a Blank function.
+Click the circle icon (circle with a ‘+‘ in the middle) to create a Blank function.
-Give the function a name: “Business hours” and

 + Friendly name: Voicemail - Say thank you and send an SMS
 + Set the /path to /vmsms.
-Sample Function URL: https://about-time-1235.twil.io/vmsms
++ Sample Function URL:
+https://about-time-1235.twil.io/vmsms

-+ Code:
++ Function code:
 ````
 exports.handler = function(context, event, callback) {
     let twiml = new Twilio.twiml.VoiceResponse();